chenaciousD/website/content/projects/startup/index.md

 ## Moving Forward

-Going through this process was a remarkable experience.
+Going through this process was a great experience.
 I’ve reflected on some of the characteristics I’m going to look out for next if I continue to pursue entrepreneurship.
 I've created a rubric which is comprised of three layers: Table stakes, Grit Orientation and Founder-Market fit.

 {{< figure src="co-founder-rubric.jpg" title="Founder <> co-founder rubric" width="500px" >}}

 Here are a few questions that I plan to ask myself every time I evaluate a potential co-founder.
 I also hope that a potential co-founder asks me the same questions.

 # Table stakes
 The basis for working together.
 Table stakes are necessary to start working together.
+Shared ideas around all three are necessary to build anything.
 - `Shared Passions:` What are you interested in building?
 What are your domain interests?
 What problem areas do you want to solve?
 What industries are you interested in?
 - `Shared Purpose:` Why are you starting a company?
 What do you think about the responsibilities of taking on venture capital and what this entails?
 - `Shared Practices:` How do you collaborate?
 How do you express and get feedback on your ideas?
 How do you plan?
 What keeps you accountable?
 How do you share your work?